-You might be eligible for SSI if the things you own are worth less than $2,000 (or $3,000 for a married couple).
-The SSA will consider your bank accounts and other money, but not your home or cars.
+For example, you might be eligible for SSI if the things you own are worth less than $2,000 or $3,000 for a married couple.
+The SSA will consider your bank accounts and other money, but not your home or car.

 The SSA reported the basic monthly SSI payment in 2020 as:

 Certain states will provide more SSI payments, so you could get more.
 On the other hand, if you or someone in your family makes other income, your SSI could be less.
 The people you live with can also affect your benefits.